vegarkarlsen/matlab-starter/README.md

 The `start-matlab` provides a dynamic way to solve this by changing directory to somewhere the `java.opts` file exists before starting matlab.
 To use the script copy the `java.opts` to `$HOME/.config/matlab` or change the `$config_path` inside the script.
-If `matlab` is not in path the variable, `$matlab_exec`, can be changed to the matlab executable.
+If `matlab` is not in path, the variable - `$matlab_exec` - can be changed with path the path to the matlab executable.

 ## NB!